pyh1998/MiloMusic/Report.md

 ## Conflict Resolution Protocol

 *[Write a well defined protocol your team can use to handle conflicts.
 That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
 (If you choose to make this an external document, link to it here)]*
+### Conflict with a Team member
+Any conflict that arises with members of the project team will require the individual involved in the conflict to contact the Project Manager.
+The Project Manager will arrange and facilitate a meeting with the aggrieved parties accompanied by a detailed description of each individual's comments and concerns.
+If the conflict in question involves the Project Manager then a Team Member who is not involved in the conflict will fill the role of Project Manager for the purposes of resolving this specific conflict.
+The meeting will begin with each person, in no particular order, individually explaining their concerns and discussing them openly.
+Notes will be taken throughout this process including key comments and desired outcomes.
+The purpose of this meeting is for all parties to come to a mutual understanding and reach a resolution to the aforementioned conflict.
+If a solution cannot be agreed upon, the conflict will be escalated and require mediation as described in the Mediation part.

+### Conflict with the Convenor
+Any conflict that arises with the Convenor will require the individual, or individuals, involved in the conflict to contact the Project Manager.
+The Project Manager will arrange and facilitate a meeting with the aggrieved parties accompanied by a detailed description of each individual's comments and concerns.
+If the conflict in question involves the Project Manager then a Team Member who is not involved in the conflict will fill the role of Project Manager for the purposes of resolving this specific conflict.
+The meeting will begin with each person, in no particular order, individually explaining their concerns and discussing them openly.
+Notes will be taken throughout this process including key comments and desired outcomes.
+The purpose of this meeting is for all parties to come to a mutual understanding and reach a resolution to the aforementioned conflict.
+If a solution cannot be agreed upon, the conflict will be escalated and require mediation as described in the Mediation part.

+### Mediation
+In the unlikely event that an event of conflict can not be resolved it will require mediation from a third party.
+This can be at the request of the aggrieved parties if they believe they can not resolve the conflict through the usual means.
+It is the responsibility of the Project Manager to organise an appropriate person to undertake mediation.
+If there is a conflict of interest with the Project Manager, the next appropriate individual will be the Assessor followed by the Course Convenor.

 ## Application Description